This plan has been superceded by Whāia Te Ao Mārama 2018 to 2022: The Māori Disability Action Plan.

 The aim of Whāia Te Ao Mārama: Māori Disability Action Plan 2012 to 2017 is to establish priority areas of action to enable Māori disabled to achieve their aspirations, and to reduce barriers that may impede Māori disabled and their whānau from gaining better outcomes.

 The action plan is available to download and order in both English and Māori.
-You can also read the English version online.

 The priority actions in Whāia Te Ao Mārama come under four areas.

 - Priority 1: Improved outcomes for Māori disabled

 - Require providers to ensure that personal plans to support Māori disabled are culturally appropriate and specifically identify the individual’s cultural needs

 - Provide a range of new and innovative support options for supporting disabled people that offer Māori disabled and their whānau more personalised support arrangements and greater choice and control over the supports they use

 - Improve caregiver training to ensure whānau have access to culturally appropriate training to address the needs of Māori disabled

 - Develop the New Model for Supporting Disabled People to respond to whānau needs and priorities

 - Improve the quality, reliability and comparability of national information about the demographics of, and disability supports provided to, Māori disabled